golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/yagna-installation-for-requestors.md

 #### Get some funds

-Requesting tasks on the Golem Network requires some credits on the network (GLM tokens).
+Requesting tasks on the Golem Network requires some funds - GLM tokens - on the network.
-As this example will run on a test network, you can get test credits.
+While running on a test network, you can use freely available testnet tokens.

 Open another terminal and run the following command to complete the configuration: